cue-lang/cuelang.org/content/docs/tour/basics/_en.md

 weight: 10
 ---

-This tour demonstrates the simplest ideas and syntax you'll use when reading and writing CUE.
+This section of the tour demonstrates the simplest ideas and syntax you'll use when reading and writing CUE.

 ## Contents